asanlou/Numerical-Semigroups-Basics-Functions/README.md

 # Numerical Semigroups Python's Functions
 Assignment about Numerical Semigroups (NS).
+We were looking a speedy way for building an NS helped by itertools package in python.

 We are spanish speakers, so the assigment is in spanish as well.
 However, here's a brief description of each function.
 We are sorry, but remeber, code speaks itself.

 Using geners of an numerical semigroups, we defined using itertools the following functions: